borkdude/api-diff/README.md

 This tool prints the diff of breaking changes between two Clojure library versions.

+## Status - Alpha

+Api-diff is in the early stages of development - any interfaces can be expected to change.

+We encourage you to try the tool out and greatly appreciate any feedback you might share.

+Raise an issue or drop by and chat in the [Clojurians Slack #clj-kondo channel](https://clojurians.slack.com/messages/CHY97NXE2).

 ## Installation

 To invoke via `-M:api-diff` add this alias to your `deps.edn`: